lewisb42/htmlgraphpaper/README.md

 if you download a local copy.

 The idea for this came from one day I needed to sketch on a Smartboard for one of my classes.
 I was able to kludge a grid by finding an online PDF intended for printing graph paper on-demand and magnifying it.
+Hopefully this is a slightly-more-refined solution.